High Bridge to close for 3 months - Farmville

 High Bridge to close for 3 months

-The High Bridge at High Bridge Trail State Park is scheduled to close for three months beginning Jan.
+The High Bridge at High Bridge Trail State Park in Farmville will be closed for three months beginning Jan.
 18.

-According to a press release from the Virginia Department of Conservation and Recreation, a large, preventative maintenance project will replace all of the bridge’s decking.
-During this time, the trail will be closed from Camp Paradise to River Road.
+In a release from the Virginia Department of Conservation and Recreation (VDCR) dated Monday, Jan.
+11, officials stated the bridge will close for three months to allow for a large, preventative maintenance project which will replace all of the bridge’s decking.

-“Renovations to the decking are required because of the heavy usage and constant exposure to the elements” Park Manager Daniel Jordan said.
+“Renovations to the decking are required because of the heavy usage and constant exposure to the elements,” Park Manager Daniel Jordan said.

+During this time, the release stated, the trail will be closed from Camp Paradise to River Road.

-Camp Paradise and River Road parking areas will remain open to guests, but access toward the bridge from those locations will be closed and no trespassing signs will be posted.
-Camp Paradise Trail and access to the substructure of the bridge will also be closed for the duration of project.
+Camp Paradise and River Road parking areas will remain open to guests, but access to the bridge from these locations will be closed, and “no trespassing” signs will be posted.

+Additionally, the Camp Paradise Trail and access to the substructure of the bridge will also be closed during the project.

 Road construction planned